 Campers are an important sector of New Zealand’s tourism industry.
 They travel widely through the country, tend to stay a long time and spend money on a wide range of good and activities.

 The Responsible Camping Forum was set up by TIA in 2007.
 Since then the Forum has succeeded in achieving a unified stance on how best to manage freedom camping in New Zealand.
 While some degree of enforcement is required, we can reduce that through education and helping campers embrace the principle of kaitiakitanga (social and environmental responsibility).

-The www.camping.org.nz website provides a ‘one stop shop’ for camping, including information on eco-wise practices, keeping safe, regional camping, facilities and where to stay in New Zealand.
-The website is being updated in 2018.
+The updated www.camping.org.nz website provides a ‘one stop shop’ for camping, including information on eco-wise practices, keeping safe, regional camping, facilities and where to stay in New Zealand.
+The website was refreshed and relaunched in 2018.

 The Forum has produced free resources to help rental vehicle operators and the wider tourism industry, visitor centres, councils and other organisations and businesses promote the responsible camping message.